 You will then walk to the outside of the test centre where you will be expected to be able to read a car number plate.
 A newer style plate made after the 1st of September 2001 at 20 metres, or an older style plate at 20.5 metres if you can not do this you will fail the test,

-The next stage will be to go through the vehicle safety checks known as the show and tell me questions, you will be asked one show me and one tell me question to demonstrate basic safety check knowledge.
+The next stage will be to go through the vehicle safety checks known as the show and tell me questions, you will be asked one tell me question whilst stationary and then one show me question on the move to demonstrate basic safety check knowledge.

 The test will then begin it normally lasts for around 35 to 45 minutes and you will be expected to drive in various road and traffic conditions to a high standard and unless told otherwise you must follow the road ahead but you can ask the examiner to repeat directions if you are unsure.